dariusmihai/gphoto2-sony-a6700-long-exposure/README.md

 # Why this exists
 The Sony A6700 is a bit weird when it comes to doing long exposures (bulb) remotely.
 Sometimes you just want to set up your camera and let it do multiple long exposures in a row.
 For example for timelapses or astrophotography.

+Unfortunately most cameras only allow exposures up to 30 seconds, especially in interval shooting.
+The Sony A6700 does have an internal bulb timer that lets you go up to 999 seconds for the shutter speed, but that only works in single-exposure mode, not in interval shooting.

+To top it all up, The Sony A6700 doesn't even have a port for an external intervalometer.
+But wait, the quirks don't stop here with this camera.
+Repeated long exposures don't even work from the official mobile apps: Imaging Edge Mobile and Sony Creator's App.
+The only one that somewhat works, but very unreliable, is Sony Imaging Edge Desktop.
+This runs on windows machines and it does work sometimes.
+The problem is that it randomly disconnect after 3 exposures, 5 exposures or 20 exposures.

+## The solution

 [Gphoto2](https://github.com/gphoto/gphoto2) is a great tool for this.
 Unfortunately the Sony A6700 has some quirks that doesn't let gphoto2 do its thing.
 For more info on the quirks, see the feature request that I posted on the gphoto2 repo: [Issue link](https://github.com/gphoto/gphoto2/issues/678)

+To resolve the issues described above, I wrote this wrapper script that uses gphoto2 in a way that the A6700 supports.

 ## Compatibility
 This script can be used on: